 ABSN applicants must have most prerequisite courses completed at the time of application and all prerequisite courses completed by the time of entry.

-It is a requirement that Organic Chemistry, Anatomy & Physiology I & II and Microbiology prerequisite courses be completed within five years of entering the School of Nursing.
-These courses are important and serve as foundation courses for the information you will receive in the program.
+It is a requirement that the science prerequisites must be completed within seven years of entering the School of Nursing.
+These courses are important and serve as foundational courses for the information you will receive in the program.

 Admission is based on meeting at least the minimum requirements.
 The strongest applicants are granted admission.
 Academics play a large role in admission.
 The grades you received in both prerequisite courses and your previous degree weigh heavily on your admission.
 Recommendations, personal statement, and work experience are also given meaningful consideration.

 On average, the ABSN program receives 450-600 applications each year.